VictorTJiang/Victor_BlueStampPortfolio/index.md

  - Acrylic Shell

 ## Challenges
 I learned soldering the same day I completed the starter project, so it took a while to get used to (almost the whole project was soldering).
-I burned myself on accident, but got the hang of it by time I finished the starter.
+I burned myself by accident, but got the hang of it by the time I finished the starter.

 ## Next Step
 For my next step, I'll start the process of building the chassis of the self driving car.